MahimnDave29/Healthcare-Management-Analytics-/README.md

     *   Highest referrals to **General Practice** (1,840) and **Orthopedics** (995).

 ## Data-informed strategic steps
-1. Identify bottlenecks in patient flow (e.g., peak hours at 11 AM, 1 PM, 7 PM).
+1. Identify bottlenecks in patient flow (e.g., peak hours on Mondays and Saturdays).
 2. Adjust staffing for high-volume days (Mondays and Saturdays).
 3. Monitor equity in care delivery across different racial and age demographics.